 TOILETS:

-There is one flush toilet at Otter Lake (Ontario) Camp, located adjacent to Clark Hall.
+There is one “flush “toilet at Otter Lake (Ontario) Camp, located adjacent to Clark Hall.
 This facility is wheel chair accessible.
 Summer availability only.

 There are six pit toilets throughout the camp; 2 at Mafeking, 3 at the top of Gillespie Field and 1 at Memorial campsite.
+Map?

 Only human waste and toilet paper are to be placed in the toilets.